Consumers and the cannabis industry are confused about what indica, sativa, and hybrid strains are, and why there’s a better way to predict your high.

 What are indica, sativa, and hybrid strains, and how did they become the prevailing cannabis categorization system?

 People across the planet have experimented with cannabis for thousands of years.
 But it wasn’t until the 18th century when Swedish botanist Carl Linneaus identified cannabis sativa, and French naturalist Jean-Baptiste Lamarck later identified cannabis indica that we made a distinction between the two.

 We’ve recently derailed the centuries-old cannabis debate with discoveries about the biological functions and active chemical compounds in cannabis, giving consumers new tools to understand and anticipate how they’ll react to different strains.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][/vc_column][vc_column width=”1/1″][vc_column_text]

 Sativa versus Indica.

-Most Michigan dispensary customers understand that indica strains can be relaxing and mildly sedating, and sativas are often psychoactive and energizing.
+Most Michigan provisioning center customers understand that indica strains can be relaxing and mildly sedating, and sativas are often psychoactive and energizing.
 But, as it turns out, things aren’t so simple.

 Linneaus and Lamarck developed Cannabis Sativa and Cannabis Indica to describe the plant’s appearance, not its effects.